dimitri-edel/dte-workout-app/README.md

 [See workout.templates.start_workout.html](https://github.com/dimitri-edel/dte-workout-app/blob/main/workout/templates/start_workout.html)

 Template for editing a workout session is called **edit_workout.html**.
-The template has an editable field for the name of the workout session.
-It also displays a list of exercises for the workout session, provided that there is a list.
+The top most row contains a **Rename** button, which when clicked will open a corresponding page, that allows the user to rename the workout.
+[See the View](#renaming-a-workout).It displays a list of exercises for the workout session, provided that there is a list.
 If there is no list yet, then the user now has the chance to define one.
-It uses two forms for submitting changes, one for the **Workout** model and another for the **WorkooutExercise** model. **WorkoutExerciseForm** allows the user to pick one of the exercises they defined and add them to the workout session.
+It uses  the **WorkoutExercise** model, which allows the user to pick one of the exercises they defined and add them to the workout session.
 If they pick an exercise from from the list of the exercises they defined and click on the **add** button, the exercises will be added to the list and appear in the list above.

 [See workout.templates.edit_workout.html](https://github.com/dimitri-edel/dte-workout-app/blob/main/workout/templates/edit_workout.html)